perodaah/airbnb-clone-project/README.md

 All payment data is handled through a secure third-party payment gateway.
 This ensures compliance with industry standards (e.g., PCI-DSS) and keeps financial data isolated from the backend application, reducing liability and improving security posture.

+---

+## 🚀 CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) is a development practice that automates the process of testing, building, and deploying code.
+It helps ensure that changes pushed to the codebase are reliable, consistent, and production-ready.

+### Why It's Important

+- 🧪 **Automatic Testing** – Runs tests on every commit to catch bugs early.
+- 🔁 **Consistent Builds** – Ensures the app behaves the same across development, staging, and production environments.
+- 🚀 **Faster Delivery** – New features, fixes, or updates can be shipped quickly and safely without manual intervention.
+- 🔒 **Reduces Human Error** – Eliminates manual steps in testing and deployment.

+### Tools Used

+- **GitHub Actions** – For automating workflows like running tests, building Docker images, and deploying on push or PR.
+- **Docker** – Ensures consistency across environments by packaging the app and dependencies together.
+- **(Optional)** **Heroku / AWS / Railway / Render** – Can be used for automatic deployment once the pipeline passes.